ewhitley/ruby-class-tracer/README.md

 This utility just helps me inspect what's going on with the Ruby application at runtime so I can evaluate the type information for a given class and its methods.

+NOTE: if you want to create documentation from the archived json, there's a separate project that will help.
+It can be found at https://github.com/ewhitley/ruby-class-tracer-document

 It uses set_trace_func and TracePoint to monitor execution, then logs what it finds.

 It creates a profile that looks something like: